lougani-faouzi/lougani-faouzi/README.md

   🌱 I’m currently  :
+-  A student on MIASH handicap formation at Paris 8 university

+  🌱 I was :
--  In Intership C++ Dev at Dassault Systemes
+-  Intership C++ Dev at Dassault Systemes and learning
--  learning Master 2 High Performance Computing, Simulation (IHPS) at the University of Paris Saclay-France (2021-2022)
+-  A student on Master 2 High Performance Computing, Simulation (IHPS) at the University of Paris Saclay-France (2021-2022)

-  🌱 I was a student :
--  Master 1 High Performance Computing, Simulation (HPCS) at the University of Versailles-France (2020-2021)
+-  A student on High Performance Computing, Simulation (HPCS) at the University of Versailles-France (2020-2021)
 -  3rd degree in computer science at the University of Perpignan-France (2018-2020)
 -  3rd degree in information systems and software engineering at the University Bouira -Algeria (2015-2018)